Key Takeaways

 DIPs follow a step-by-step sequentially ordered process utilizing both off-chain and on-chain components, including:

-8. Proposal Scoring and Execution (on-chain) - after the voting period ends the on-chain vote tallying parameter considers the quorum, threshold, and veto threshold parameters to determine if the proposal is either rejected or accepted (successful DIPs need 33.4% yes votes to be passed).
+- Proposal Scoring and Execution (on-chain) - after the voting period ends the on-chain vote tallying parameter considers the quorum, threshold, and veto threshold parameters to determine if the proposal is either rejected or accepted (whether a DIP passes depends on the active governance parameters, including quorum, threshold, and veto threshold.).

 Resources